-For example: many countries in Africa have a far higher HIV prevalence rate than other continents and, for that reason, may be considered “high risk”.
+For example: Many countries in Africa have a far higher HIV prevalence rate than other continents and may be considered “high risk”.
 That’s why innovation and research around preventing HIV transmission didn’t end with the invention of the condom.
 Instead, medical interventions that can be used to prevent HIV transmission from occurring are coming to the fore.

 High risk communities in South Africa include:

 - Truckers and migrant labourers.

 - Discordant couples: where one partner is HIV-negative, and the other is HIV-positive.